CHEREF-Mehdi/SkinDetection/README.md

 ![alt text](https://github.com/CHEREF-Mehdi/SkinDetection/blob/master/Image/ReadMeImages/result3.png)

-### In the following images you will see the skin detection results of this methode using imaged from two databases SFA and HGR
+### In the following images you will see the skin detection results of this methode using images from two databases SFA and HGR

 ![alt text](https://github.com/CHEREF-Mehdi/SkinDetection/blob/master/Image/ReadMeImages/all_detection.png)